-Extensive repairs and renovations begin on the Currituck Beach Lighthouse Keepers’ Dwelling and tower.
-For work on the tower, Outer Banks Conservationists hired International Chimney Corporation beginning in 1990.
-Major tasks include: lead paint removal, masonry repair, iron repair, rust removal, re-painting, window replacement, iron casting, welding, and much more.
+Extensive repairs and renovations begin on the Currituck Beach Lighthouse Keepers’ Dwelling and tower in 1990.
+For major restoration work on the tower, Outer Banks Conservationists hired International Chimney Corporation beginning in 1999.
+Larger tasks over the decades have included: lead paint removal, masonry repair, iron repair, rust removal, re-painting, window replacement, iron casting, welding, and more.

 The Currituck Beach Lighthouse remains open to the public 7 days per week during the season, which runs mid-March – December.
 Outer Banks Conservationists, Inc. continues to maintain and complete all preservation work on the tower, and all structures within the Lighthouse compound.

 The Etheridge Family traces its beginnings on Roanoke Island back to 1757 when Adam Etheridge leased 1,500 acres of land on the North End to farm and range livestock.
 Today, a small, yet remaining tract of the Etheridge Farm is a now-living example of 19th-century life on Roanoke Island.